 If there is anything this world needs a lot more of right now, it is committed followers of Jesus living love out loud – disciples who tell the truth about the Gospel simply by the way that they live.

 if you’re one of those folk who doesn’t show up very often – if at all – I’d like you to consider the following ten thoughts about showing up at a place of public worship.

 It is an absolutely beautiful Sunday morning here in Wake Forest.
 The sun is shining, the snow is glistening white, and the temperature (14-degrees when I walked the dog) is a bracing 18!
 The neighborhood has turned into one solid sheet of ice, topped with a couple of inches of powdery snow.

-Sunday Morning: do this – We know that all things work together for good for those who love God, who are called according to his purpose. – Romans 8:28 Saturday was full with our awesome grandchildren (up to our eyeballs in love and fun), so I didn’t get a chance to post a single word of …
+Sunday Morning: do this – We know that all things work together for good for those who love God, who are called according to his purpose. – Romans 8:28 Saturday was full with our awesome grandchildren (up to our eyeballs in love and fun), so I didn’t get a chance to … Continue Reading It’s Sunday morning: do this –

 heading into worship is an intentional statement that I am purposefully aligning myself with the sacred rhythms of a balanced, spiritually attuned, life.